logzio/logz-docs/_source/logzio_collections/_prometheus-sources/osconfig.md

 ## Overview

+Google VM Manager is a suite of tools that can be used to manage operating systems for large virtual machine (VM) fleets.
 Telegraf is a plug-in driven server agent for collecting and sending metrics and events from databases, systems and IoT sensors.

 To send your Prometheus-format Google VM Manager metrics to Logz.io, you need to add the **inputs.stackdriver** and **outputs.http** plug-ins to your Telegraf configuration file.